egXcoder/Study-Repository/DesignPatterns/Creational/readme.md

 - Sometimes object creation involves logic, not just new.
 - they will help you to move construction logic to separate place

-- Simple Factory: one centralized factory with static method decides which class to instantiate.
+- Simple Factory: one factory responsible to create a product from available products
 - Factory Method: many factories, and each subclass (factory) is responsibile to create one type of product
 - Abstract Factory: many factories, and each subclass (factory) is responsibile to create family of similar products
 - Builder: construction of a complex object